n3rdopolis/rebeccablackos/README.txt

       Enlightenment in wizard mode sometimes doesn't show the cursor.
 This is apparently random.

-      Sometimes the TaskManager plasmoid in KDE (The active window list) doesn't work.
-      The workaround is to remove ./cache/ksycoca5*
-      and then run
-      plasmashell --replace
-      in krunner

 BOOT OPTIONS:
-      The WaylandLoginManager responds when paticular strings are passed to the kernel command line.
-These options are made availible by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
+      The WaylandLoginManager responds when particular strings are passed to the kernel command line.
+These options are made available by the live CD boot menu, or on an installed system by running the command rbos-failedboot as root.
 (Which is automatically called when the login manager's display server crashes
       5 times.)
             wlmforceswrender:           Force all user sessions, and the Login Manager's display to be started with the environment variable